pgspider/sqlite_fdw/README.md

 - For `sum` function of SQLite, output of `sum(bigint)` is `integer` value.
 If input values are big, the overflow error may occurs on SQLite because it overflow within the range of signed 64bit.
 For PostgreSQL, it can calculate as over the precision of `bigint`, so overflow does not occur.
 - SQLite promises to preserve the 15 most significant digits of a floating point value.
 The big value which exceed 15 most significant digits may become different value after inserted.
 - SQLite does not support `numeric` type as PostgreSQL.
 Therefore, it does not allow to store numbers with too high precision and scale.
 Error out of range occurs.
 - SQLite does not support special values for IEEE 754-2008 numbers stored in SQLite `real` [affinity](https://www.sqlite.org/datatype3.html) in opposite PostgreSQL with full support of special values.
-In PostgreSQL there is full support of such special values as `NaN` ≡ ` 0.0 / 0.0 `, `+Infinity` ≡ +∞ ≡ ` 1.0 / 0.0 `,`-Infinity` ≡ -∞ ≡ ` -1.0 / 0.0 `.
-In oppose to PostgreSQL all this special calculating expressions gives `NULL` in SQLite.
+In PostgreSQL there is full support of such special values as `NaN` ≡ C language ` 0.0 / 0.0 `, `+Infinity` ≡ +∞ ≡ C language ` 1.0 / 0.0 `,`-Infinity` ≡ -∞ ≡ C language ` -1.0 / 0.0 `.
+In oppose to PostgreSQL, SQLite stores them as a text value.
 Also conditions with special literals (such as ` n < '+Infinity'` or ` m > '-Infinity'` ) isn't numeric conditions in SQLite and gives unexpected result after pushdowning in oppose to internal PostgreSQL  calculations.
-During `INSERT` or in `WHERE` conditions `sqlite_fdw` uses given by PostgreSQL standard case sensetive literals **only** in follow forms: `NaN`, `-Infinity`, `Infinity`, not original strings from `WHERE` condition. *This can caused selecting issues*.
+During `INSERT INTO ...
+SELECT` or in `WHERE` conditions `sqlite_fdw` uses given by PostgreSQL standard case sensetive literals **only** in follow forms: `NaN`, `-Infinity`, `Infinity`, not original strings from `WHERE` condition. *This can caused selecting issues*.

 ### Boolean values
 - `sqlite_fdw` boolean values support exists only for `bool` columns in foreign table.
 SQLite documentation recommends to store boolean as value with `integer` [affinity](https://www.sqlite.org/datatype3.html). `NULL` isn't converted, 1 converted to `true`, all other `NON NULL` values converted to `false`.
 During `SELECT ...
 WHERE condition_column` condition converted only to `condition_column`.